Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/Pricing.md

 Snowflake pricing and cost are based on the actual usage.
 You pay for what you use and scale storage and compute independently.

 ## Storage Costs ##
-All customers are charged a monthly fee for the data they store in Snowflake.
+All customers are charged a flat monthly fee per Terabyte for the data they store in Snowflake.
 Storage cost is measured using the **average daily amount of storage used per month, after compression**, for all customer data stored in Snowflake.

 The storage includes:
 * Data stored in tables, even temporary ones